Mooreiche/AIBackup/README.md

 Works fine with FivePD!
 FiveM Install: Copy AIBackup folder into your resources folder

-Its a simple Script to call AI Backup to help you out.
-It is still in early early alpha

 ## KEYBINDS
 - `Num+` - to call backup